 I have studied the field of sports psychiatry, am actively involved in the International Society for Sports Psychiatry (ISSP) and have learned that it is a very small field with very few practicing providers.

-Currently, I am the consulting sport psychiatrist for Temple University Athletics.
-Additionally, I am a part of the NFLPA’s referral network.
-I commonly work with athletes from the local high schools, Philadelphia professional sports teams and other local colleges.
+Currently, I am the consulting sports psychiatrist for Temple University Athletics and the Philadelphia 76ers.
+Additionally, I am a part of the NFLPA’s referral network and the United States Olympic & Paralympic Committee (USOPC) Mental Health Registry I commonly work with athletes from the local schools, Philadelphia professional sports teams and local colleges.
 I focus on comprehensive psychiatric evaluation and treatment which provided for both improved athletic performance as well as academic/life performance.

 Services provided include: